 What Items Should I Scan?

-Most businesses don’t choose to scan every piece of paper that they have stored.
-Check your records against the company’s retention schedule and shred anything that is no longer needed.
+Most businesses don’t scan every piece of paper that they have stored.
+Check your records against the company’s retention schedule and shred anything that you no longer need.

-Once you have that completed, prioritize what is used the most and would provide the biggest benefit if you digitized it.
+Once that is complete, prioritize what you use the most and would provide the biggest benefit if you digitize it.

-How Many Documents Do You Have to Scan?
+How Many Documents Do I Have to Scan?

-The second step in any conversion project is to figure out how many pages you have to scan. e scope of your project.
+The second step in any conversion project is to figure out how many pages you have to scan. i.e. scope of your document scanning project.

 A standard file box (10” x 12” x 15”) will hold around 2,500 pages of records or documents.
 A standard shelf holds around 200 pages per inch.